Economic Impact | Employment

 Loading

-Before the fires, almost half of survey participants were employed in the tourism sector (either in accommodation or food services, recreation, and entertainment industries).
-Nearly a year and a half later, the tourism industry (particularly the accommodations industry) employs far fewer people.
+Before the fires, about half of survey participants were employed in the tourism sector (either in accommodation or food services, recreation, and entertainment industries).
+More than a year and a half later, this number has dropped to about 40%, with substantially lower employment especially in the accommodations industry.
 Now more people work in local and professional services than in food and entertainment services.
-Employment in other industries remained broadly stable.
+Employment in other industries has remained broadly stable.

 UHERO